-Everybody reaches a moment in their life (usually a crisis, let’s be real) when a chocolate cake is the one and only answer.
-In spite of breakups, lost opportunities and failures - this milk chocolate cake is a two-layered soothing sandwich of uncomplicated joy, smeared generously with a glossy milk chocolate icing.
+Everybody reaches a moment in their life (usually a crisis, let’s get real) when a chocolate cake is the only correct answer.
+In spite of breakups, lost opportunities and failures, or just having one shit day - this milk chocolate cake is a two-layered soothing sandwich of uncomplicated joy, smeared generously with a glossy milk chocolate icing.

-There are plenty high quality chocolate cakes I make that show off the very best of chocolate.
-This isn’t one of those cakes.
-Much like milk chocolate, there is no darkness about this cake, just a rounded milkiness and a silky richness.
-The key component in creating this cake, and its icing, is evaporated milk, a cheap and readily available milk-reduction.
-It adds an intensely milky Cadbury foreground to this cake and a luscious, silky crumb that glides across your palate like Galaxy.
+There are plenty of high-quality, exquisite chocolate cakes that show off the huge flavour-range that can be teased from chocolate.
+This isn’t one of those cakes really.
+Much like milk chocolate, there is no darkness or bitterness about this cake, just a rounded milkiness and a silky richness.
+The key component in creating this cake, and its icing, is evaporated milk, a cheap and readily available canned milk-reduction.
+It adds an intensely milky foreground to this cake and a luscious, silky crumb that glides across your palate like Galaxy chocolate.
 It’s absolutely not serious at all, just universally delicious and inviting, which is why both kids and adults alike absolutely love this cake to pieces.

 SILKY MILK CHOCOLATE CAKE

 1 teaspoon Baking Powder

 2 large Eggs